FAQs from fellows.

 Applications for an extension must include:

-- Letter to Postgraduate Dean outlining their personal reason(s) for wanting an extension
+- Letter for the attention of the Postgraduate Dean outlining their personal reason(s) for wanting an extension

 - Letter in support of extension from Supervisor of Future Leaders Programme Project